Alex-ABPerson/ABPaint/README.md

 The application uses "Elements" which you can move around, resize and easily manipulate with the properties panel.

-The big thing (for me) is the fact that you can draw a Rectangle and change it's colour later in about 1 second!
+The big thing (for me) is that that you can draw a rectangle and change it's colour later in about 1 second!

 #### Advantages of vectors over bitmaps: